Flexibility to Select Comparable Infant Formula Brands Ends

 Call 1-855-4-SCDHEC (1-855-472-3432) to make an appointment.

 WIC has day, afternoon and early evening appointments available.
-Select clinics may also have evening and Saturday appointments available.
 WIC even has walk-in hours!

 Remember, please bring the family members applying for WIC services to the appointment (you, your child and/or your infant).
 If the appointment is for a child, only a parent or legal caretaker who lives with the child can bring the child and complete the paperwork.

-At your appointment, you will need to bring the information listed in the 3-Steps to WIC.
+At your appointment, you will need to bring the information listed on the apply for WIC webpage.

 WIC Supports Foster Families